The quickest way to start a free blog is by signing up to WordPress.com. Many new bloggers start that way.

 3. Running Advertisements on Your Site

-WordPress.com displays advertisement on free WordPress blogs which provides them revenue to pay for the free blogs.
-You don’t have control on what kind of ads appear on your website.
+WordPress.com displays advertisements on free WordPress blogs, which provides them with revenue to pay for the free blogs.
+You don’t have control over what kinds of ads appear on your website.

-You can pay upgrade to turn off ads, but that would cost you money.
+You can pay for the upgrade to turn off ads, but that will cost you money.

-You are not allowed to run advertisements on your free WordPress.com blogs using third party advertising programs like Google Adsense, BuySellAds, Lijit, Vibrant Media, etc.
+You cannot run advertisements on your free WordPress.com blogs using third-party advertising programs like Google Adsense, BuySellAds, Lijit, Vibrant Media, etc.

-On a self hosted WordPress site, you decide whether to run ads or not.
-You control what kind of ads would display on your website.
-You can add affiliate links to your blogs or join any advertising program you want and display ads on your website (See how to add Google Adsense to your WordPress site).
+On a self-hosted WordPress site, you decide whether to run ads or not.
+You control what kind of ads will display on your website.
+You can add affiliate links to your blogs or join any advertising program (see how to add Google Adsense to your WordPress site).

-With a self hosted WordPress.org site, you get your own domain name.
+With a self-hosted WordPress.org site, you get your domain name.
 This domain name is your brand identity.

-You surely don’t want to share your brand with a web address like JohnSmith.wordpress.com when you can get a domain name of your own.
+You surely don’t want to share your brand with a web address like JohnSmith.wordpress.com when you can get a more personalized domain name.
 We have a list of some awesome tools and tips to pick the best domain name for your blog.

 5. Monetization Options

-Free blogs on WordPress.com come with no eCommerce solutions.
-If you want to add eCommerce features to a WordPress.com blog, then you would need to upgrade to WordPress.com Business plan which costs $299 per year and comes with only two choices shopify or Ecwid.
+Free blogs on WordPress.com don’t come with eCommerce features.
+If you want to add eCommerce functionality to a WordPress.com blog, then you will need to upgrade to the WordPress.com Business plan, which costs $300 per year.

 This allows you to sell things from your website, offer premium content, and grow your business.
-Even if you are just starting out as a small blog, you would still want to keep this option open.
+Even if you are just starting a small blog, you will still want to keep this option open.

 6. Freedom to Move, Scale, Grow

-WordPress.com allows to export your data any time you want and move to your own self hosted site.
-However, moving is a lot of hassle.
-Also with WordPress.com you are limited to only one hosting company.
+Also, with WordPress.com, you are limited to only one hosting company.
 Their WordPress.com VIP program is a fantastic solution for larger websites, but it is also quite expensive.

 A WordPress.org site is completely yours.
-You can backup an entire WordPress site with all your data and move to another hosting company any time you want.
-In case your website grows suddenly beyond your expectations, then you will have a huge variety of options in different price ranges to choose from.
+You can back up an entire WordPress site with all your data and move to another hosting company any time you want.
+If your website grows suddenly beyond your expectations, then you will have a huge variety of options in different price ranges to choose from.